A Characterization of the sphere and a body of revolution by means of Larman points: Introduction

+\begin{theorem} Let $K\subset \Rn$ be a centrally symmetric strictly convex body with centre at $o$.
+Suppose that $K$ has a revolution point $p$, $p\not= o$.
+Then $K$ is a body of revolution whose axis is the line $L(o,p)$ passing through the points $o$ and $p$. \end{theorem}

+In the next two theorems, we need an additional hypothesis regarding the existence of an auxiliary line.
+This condition is, in a way, natural: If $K \subset \Rt$ is a body of revolution whose axis is the line $L$, and the point $p$ is not in $L$, then, on the one hand, $p$ is a Larman point of $K$ and, on the other hand, for every plane $\Pi$ passing through $p$, the section $\Pi \cap K$ has a line of symmetry passing through the point $\Pi \cap L$ (if $\Pi$ is not parallel to $L$).
+Note that in case (i) of Theorem \ref{sisi}, the fact that $p$ is the centre of symmetry of $K$ implies that $p$ is a revolution point, and the existence of the line $L$ excludes Montejano's counterexample.

-Our main results are the following theorems: \begin{theorem} Let $K\subset \Rt$ be a centrally symmetric strictly convex body with centre at $o$.
-Let $L$ be a line such that $o \notin L$, let $\Omega$ be the plane containing $o$ and $L$, and let $p\in \Omega\setminus L$ be an interior Larman point of $K$, such that the line $op$ is not perpendicular to $L$.
-Assume that for all planes $\Pi$ passing through $p$, the section $\Pi \cap K$ has a line of symmetry which intersects $L$; in the case where the plane is parallel to $L$, then the line of symmetry of the section of $K$ is assumed to be parallel to $L$.
+\begin{theorem} Let $K\subset \Rt$ be a centrally symmetric strictly convex body with centre at $o$.
+Let $L$ be a line such that $o \notin L$, let $\Omega$ be the plane containing $o$ and $L$, and let $p\in \Omega\setminus L$ be a Larman point of $K$.
+Assume that for all planes $\Pi$ passing through $p$, the section $\Pi \cap K$ has a line of symmetry which intersects $L$ in (the case where the plane is parallel to $L$, then the line of symmetry of the section of $K$ is assumed to be parallel to $L$).
 Then \begin{enumerate}[(i)] \item if $p=o$, then $K$ is a body of revolution,

 \item if $p \neq o$ and the line $op$ is not perpendicular to $L$, then $K$ is a sphere. \end{enumerate} \end{theorem}